Relocating to Qatar

 The police clearance certificate should be attested by the following authorities in their home country:

 - Ministry of Foreign Affairs in your home country

 - Embassy of Qatar in your home country.

 Important Note: Once you accept the offer of employment, you are advised to start your police clearance procedures immediately.
-Any delay in receipt of your police clearance document will delay your residence permit process.
+Any delay in receipt of your police clearance document will delay the issuance of your Qatar ID card.